-2.6 HIGHWAY AND TRANSIT NETWORKS
+2.6 HIGHWAY, TRANSIT, BICYCLE FACILITY AND SIDEWALK NETWORKS

-2.6.1 A highway network shall be developed by the CONSULTANT for the 2015 Base Year.
-This network shall be compatible with the ArcMap Geographic Information System format.
+- 2.6.1 A highway network shall be developed by the CONSULTANT for the 2020 Base Year.
+This network shall be compatible with the Economic and Social Research Institute Geographic Information System format.
 The structure of this network shall be consistent with, but not limited to, the highway network for the previous update.
 This network shall also include double digit coding to allow for more accurate facility type representation and true shape format for graphical representation.
-The revised model network shall incorporate changes to networks since the last plan update.

-2.6.2 A Transit Network shall be developed by the CONSULTANT for the 2015 Base Year.
-This network shall be compatible with the ArcMap Geographic Information System format.
-The structure of this model system shall be consistent with the transit base year network for the last plan update.
+The revised model network shall incorporate changes to networks since the last plan update. - 2.6.2 A Transit Network shall be developed by the CONSULTANT for the 2020 Base Year.
+This network shall be compatible with the Economic and Social Research Institute Geographic Information System format.
+The structure of this model system shall be consistent with the transit base year network for the last plan update. - 2.6.3 A Bicycle Facility Network shall be developed by the CONSULTANT for the 2020 Base Year.
+This network shall be compatible with the Economic and Social Research Institute Geographic Information System format.
+The structure of this model system shall be consistent with the instreet and paved shoulder and offstreet bicycle facility base year network. - 2.6.4 A Sidewalk Network shall be developed by the CONSULTANT for the 2020 Base Year.
+This network shall be compatible with the Economic and Social Research Institute Geographic Information System format.
+The structure of this model system shall be consistent with the sidewalk base year network. - 2.6.5 Micromobility across the Highway, Transit, Bicycle Facility and Sidewalk Networks shall be developed by the CONSULTANT for the 2020 Base Year.
+The CONSULTANT shall coordinate with the project manager to assure that double counting is minimized.
+Identification and analysis of micromobility shall be compatible with the Economic and Social Research Institute Geographic Information System format.